 In 1980, the United States Court of Appeals for the Second Circuit reversed Judge Goettel’s holding, finding that Kieselstein-Cord’s buckles were copyrightable.
 Circuit Judge James Oakes, writing for the court, noted that “This case is on a razor’s edge of copyright law.
 It involves belt buckles, utilitarian objects which as such are not copyrightable.
 But these are not ordinary buckles; they are sculptured designs cast in precious metals-decorative in nature and used as jewelry is, principally for ornamentation.”

 Analysis: In making its decision, the Court of Appeals considered the fact that there are two types of separability where copyright law is concerned: physical and conceptual separability.
 The court found conceptually separable elements in Kieselstein-Cord’s belt buckles.
-However, the court did create a readily discernable test for determining conceptual separability.
+However, the court did not create a readily discernable test for determining conceptual separability.
 Instead, it simply noted that it saw in the belt buckles “conceptually separable sculptural elements, as apparently have the buckles’ wearers who have used them as ornamentation for parts of the body other than the waist.”
 The court went on to say that “the primary ornamental aspect of the Vaquero and Winchester buckles is conceptually separable from their subsidiary utilitarian function.”

 District Judge Jack Weinstein dissented, noting that while the belt buckles in question were aesthetically pleasing, “their innovations of form are inseparable from the important function they serve-helping to keep the tops of trousers at waist level.”